sdpython/pymyinstall/_doc/sphinxdoc/source/index.rst

     from pymyinstall import ModuleInstall
     ModuleInstall("pyquickhelper", "github", "sdpython").install(temp_folder="temp")

+If it fails for any reason - lost connexion -, run again the function with the same parameter.
+If it fails again, you can skip the modules by filling the parameter ``skip``.
-Some modules fail on Windows due to Permission error, in that case, you should go to the folder ``install`` and run the installer.
+Some modules might fail on Windows due to Permission error, in that case, you should go to the folder ``install`` and run the installer.
 Once it is done, you can run the function again to continue.
-It will skip the modules already installed.

 Functionalities